 Rome’s biggest airport, Leonardo da Vinci–Fiumicino Airport, makes it easy for visitors to get prepaid SIM cards from Italy’s major cell phone companies.
 Booths for TIM, Vodafone, and WindTre are located in Terminals 1, 2 and 3.
 This allows travelers to buy SIMs as soon as they arrive.

 II.
-Should You Buy Sim Card At European Airports?
+Should You Buy SIM cards at European Airports?

 Purchasing a local SIM card at European airports upon arrival in Europe can be extremely convenient, especially for short-term travelers.
 Major benefits include:

-• Activation – SIMs purchased airside are usually ready to use right away, no waiting for delivery.
+- Activation – SIMs purchased airside are usually ready to use right away, with no waiting for delivery.
 Just insert and connect.

 Note: While SIM card at European airports are convenient, they can be slightly more expensive than those purchased in city centers/online.
 If you have time, consider researching and buying a local SIM card before your trip for potentially better deals.